 Fax numbers are normally not displayed.
 Postal addresses are only displayed if necessary.

 The term ‘course’ is used to mean any undergraduate or postgraduate degree programme.
 Both ‘course’ and ‘programme’ can be used interchangeably, but ‘course’ is the preferred term to use on the web.

 In call to action areas, use a specific call to action such as:

 Search for courses

-You can find out more about the Psychology degrees offered by the University of St Andrews in the courses section.
+You can find out more about the Psychology courses offered by the University of St Andrews in the subjects section.

 The term ‘courses’ is avoided as staff and students tend to use it interchangeably to mean either ‘modules’ or ‘programmes’.

 When talking about prices in a currency other than GBP, please use both the written out name of the currency as well as the currency symbol.

 The price of this course is $26,000 (US dollars).

 In general, use en dashes (–) rather than hyphens (-).
 Our advice is that hyphens should be used for hyphenated words (for example, re-enact) and en dashes should be used as punctuation in sentences.